cortex-js/compute-engine/README.md

 [MathJSON](https://cortexjs.io/math-json/) is a lightweight data interchange format for mathematical notation, based on JSON.

-The Cortex Compute Engine can parse Latex to MathJSON, serialize MathJSON to Latex, format, simplify and evaluate MathJSON expressions.
+The Cortex Compute Engine can parse LaTeX to MathJSON, serialize MathJSON to LaTeX, format, simplify and evaluate MathJSON expressions.

 Reference documentation and guides at [cortexjs.io/compute-engine](https://cortexjs.io/compute-engine/).